-The third James Bond movie in 1964 firmly establishes the formula for these films for a number of decades.
-That includes having a super-rich, but evil villain who wants to commit a huge crime.
+The third James Bond movie in 1964 firmly establishes the formula for these films for several decades.
+That includes having a super-rich but evil villain who wants to commit a huge crime.
 In this case, it’s Auric Goldfinger, played perfectly by Gert Fröbe, who wants to increase his gold supply by any means necessary.
 Connery is back in full force as 007, and he has to stop Goldfinger, and his dangerous henchmen Oddjob, from accomplishing this caper.
-He gets some help from his Aston-Martin DB5 “with modifications” like machine guns, oil slicks and more.
+He gets some help from his Aston-Martin DB5 “with modifications” like machine guns, oil slicks, and more.
 It’s definitely one of the best James Bond movies.
 It also has the first truly memorable James Bond song, sung by Shirley Bassey.

-Connery was getting tired of being James Bond by the time his fifth outing as 007 came about in 1967.
-However, that didn’t stop this movie from being very entertaining, and more than a little over the top.
+Connery was getting tired of being James Bond by his fifth outing as 007 came about in 1967.
+However, that didn’t stop this movie from being entertaining and more than a little over the top.
 US and Soviet space capsules are being stolen in orbit, and each country blames the other.
-However, it’s the evil organization Spectre that’s to blame, and Bond has to stop the terrorist group from causing World War III.
+However, the evil organization Spectre is to blame, and Bond has to stop the terrorist group from causing World War III.
 The finale of this movie takes place in Spectre’s volcano lair in Japan, and it’s spectacular.
 We also get the first full appearance of Spectre’s leader, Blofeld, played by Donald Pleasence.

 Roger Moore debuts as 007 in style in this 1973 movie.
 His version of Bond is more quick-witted than Connery, but that doesn’t mean Moore is a pushover.
 He has to deal with a small island nation’s leader who wants to flood the US with drugs.
 There are some great action sequences in this movie, and Yaphet Kotto is terrific as the main villain, Dr. Kanaga.
 We also get yet another terrific song by Paul McCartney and Wings.

 We will skip over the fact that this movie’s plot, in which US and Soviet submarines are being stolen, is basically a remake of You Only Live Twice.
-This 1977 movie is Roger Moore’s best in the role as he has to stop a nuclear holocaust prepped by a rich megalomaniac who wants to instead live under the sea.
-Once again, there are some great action and stunt sequences including one of the franchise’s best at the beginning of this movie.
+This 1977 movie is Roger Moore’s best in the role as he has to stop a nuclear holocaust prepped by a rich megalomaniac who wants to live under the sea instead.
+Once again, there are some great action and stunt sequences, including one of the franchise’s best at the beginning of this movie.
 We also get introduced to one of the movie’s most popular henchmen, Jaws, who comes back in 1979’s Moonraker.

 Six years after License to Kill, James Bond finally returned to movies.
 Pierce Brosnan looks like he was born to play 007.
-Thankfully he also has the acting chops to play both thought, like Connery and Dalton, but also as suave as Moore.
-This 1995 entry has Bond dealing with the after effects of the Cold War, as he has to fight off a villain who has stolen an orbiting EMP device, called Goldeneye.
+Thankfully, he also has the acting chops to play rough like Connery and Dalton and is as suave as Moore.
+This 1995 entry has Bond dealing with the after-effects of the Cold War, as he has to fight off a villain who has stolen an orbiting EMP device called Goldeneye.
 It’s without a doubt one of the best James Bond movies.

-This 1995 entry has Bond, once again played by Brosnan, going up against a mad media tycoon.
+This 1995 entry has Bond, played by Brosnan, going up against a mad media tycoon.
 Jonathan Pryce’s Elliot Carver wants to engineer a war between China and the UK for his own purposes.
 Bond, of course, has to make sure Carver’s news organization doesn’t make a real war happen.
-There are some nice action sequences, including one where Bond remotely drives a car to take out enemies, and a final sequence on board Carver’s stealth boat.
+Some nice action sequences include one where Bond remotely drives a car to take out enemies and a final sequence on board Carver’s stealth boat.